For example,

 Composing Two Lambdas

 The example code below uses this operator to take three lambdas and compose them.
 The composition works like this: first you apply dbl(), then the result of that is fed to incr(), and the result of that is fed to output_decorate().
 The value that output_decorate returns is the return value of dbl_incr_decor.
-As expected, the output of this code is "11 2 ".
-The lambda templates have all been instantiated twice: once for int and once for double.

 We can also compose inline, like this: